javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 alert( a === b ); // true
 ```

-And here two independent objects are not equal, even though both are empty:
+And here two independent objects are not equal, even though they look alike (both are empty):

 ```js run
 let a = {};